GeWu-Lab/.github/profile/README.md

 ## Hi there 👋

 This is the official account of GeWu-Lab.
-GeWu-Lab is a research group focusing on multimodal perception and learning, we will post/release the source code/resources of most of our research projects.
+GeWu-Lab is a research group focusing on multimodal perception and learning, we will post/release the source code/resources of most of our research projects here.
+Expecting your star ⭐

 Nice To Meet You!